 Both HA1 and HA2 use eth0 to connect to the network (firewall) and eth2 for connection to the servers.
 The two eth0 ports have one shared IP address and the two eth2 ports have a different shared IP address.
 Health checking between the two LoadMasters occurs between both eth ports.
-Optionally, eth1 on each unit may be directly connected via a patch cable for added HA health checking though it is quite unnecessary since there is already 2 health check routes between the HA pair.
-2 LoadMaster Network Topologies
+Optionally, eth1 on each unit may be directly connected using a patch cable for added HA health checking though it is quite unnecessary since there is already 2 health check routes between the HA pair.